 The State Govt announces Rajyotsava awards every year, which is given to people who have contributed to the Karnataka state.

-Since 1999, Bangalore holds India’s most popular and envied IT show called BangaloreIT.com.
+Since 1999, Bangalore has held India’s most popular and envied IT show called BangaloreIT.com.

 News: